-We are pleased to announce that the Qualys WAS Jenkins plugin v2 is now available.
-This version of the plugin introduces new features to facilitate automation, and a more user-friendly design.
+We are pleased to announce that version 2.0 of the Qualys WAS plugin for Jenkins is now available.
+This version of the plugin introduces a more user-friendly design and new features to facilitate automation.

 The new version of the plugin leverages the WAS API to a greater extent.
 This means you no longer have to know the ID of the web application in WAS that you wish to scan.
 After entering valid Qualys credentials, the plugin automatically retrieves the list of available web applications from WAS and you can just select the correct one.
 The same is true if you wish to use a specific authentication record or a specific option profile for the scan.
 No need to enter the ID.
 Just select the desired one from the list.

 One of the best new features in v2 of the plugin is being able to specify pass/fail criteria for the build based on scan results.
 Let’s say you want the build to be marked as “fail” if any severity 5 vulnerability is found by the scanner OR if the application is vulnerable to cross-site request forgery (QID 150071 in WAS represents CSRF).
 This is easily configured as shown in the following screenshot: